 FIGURE AND TABLE LEGENDS:

 Figure 1: Synthetic schemes of cascade design oxidation and highly basic reduction reactions.
 (A) The first cascade of graphite/H2SO4 suspension into Mn(VII)/H2SO4 solution.
 (B) Oxidation reaction mixture after the second cascade of graphite/Mn(VII)/H2SO4 suspension into water.
 (C) Product of graphite oxide powder (GrO).
-(D) Graphene oxide dispersion (GO concentration of 10 ppm) obtained from 5 min sonication of GrO in water.
-(E) GO reduction reaction in highly alkaline ammonium hydroxide solution () at 90 °C (the reactor in a boiling water bath).
+(D) Graphene oxide dispersion (GO concentration of 10 ppm) obtained from 15 min sonication of GrO in water.
+(E) GO reduction reaction in highly alkaline ammonium hydroxide solution (pH > 11) at 90 °C (the reactor in a boiling water bath).
 (F) Fabric filtration of the obtained RGO.
 (G) RGO hydrogel (moisture of 97%).
-(H) RGO dispersion (concentration of 10 ppm) produced from 5 min sonication of RGO hydrogel in water.
+(H) RGO dispersion (concentration of 10 ppm) produced from 15 min sonication of RGO hydrogel in water.

 Figure 2: Characterization of GrO powder.
 (A) XRD pattern and (B) FTIR spectrum of GrO powder.